 Suzette’s story exhibits her as the charismatic, middle child archetype, struggling with not being as enthusiastic for music as her family.
 Suzette learns to appreciate her family values, coming out of her shell and adapting to the drums and the lifestyle of being musicians.

 Meanwhile, A.B.
-Quintanilla is portrayed as the tranquil, hyper-focused patriarch of the family, struggling between being on the road as tour manager and being a father.
-His involvement in recruiting all the band members and creating Selena’s songs made my appreciation for him grow.
+Quintanilla is portrayed as the tranquil, hyper-focused, patriarch of the family, struggling between being on the road as tour manager and being a father.
+His involvement in recruiting all the members of the band and creating Selena’s songs made my appreciation for him grow.
 Scenes I enjoyed watching were the songwriting process of many great tunes Selena sang, such as “Besitos,” “Baila Esta Cumbia,” and of course, “Como La Flor.”

 Regarding La Reina herself, one consistent characteristic of Selena I’ve always admired is her love to perform, no matter what age she was.
 It’s interesting to see the evolution of Selena’s style, in addition to the many different looks she had before her signature look of sleek black hair and a red lip.
 Seeing her in the early era of her career fascinated me as she was just a teenager when she started to perform to Mexican audiences, yet she still lived a teenage life.
 While winning her first Tejano Music Award at 15-years-old, she also thought about boys and dyeing her hair different colors.
 Selena effortlessly did terrific at her career due to her talent for performing and creating unique looks for the band.